 Once the time comes where you start to think of creating your own mobile app, you will quickly encounter words like Hybrid Apps, Native Apps and Progressive Web Apps.
 What are these terminologies, why do they matter and most importantly, how would you know the type of technology that should be adopted for your app idea?
+And how do you pick between Native vs Hybrid app development?

 If you’re seeking an answer to such questions, this blog is for you.
 And let me make it clear, there is no straightforward answer to these questions.
 There are various aspects you need to consider including your budget, timeframe, feature list, target audience and so on.
 Here, we’ll discuss them all to give you a clear idea of what you should opt for – a Native App or a Hybrid App.